matatata/matatata.github.io/MacOpentrack.md

 In this document I'm describing how I was able to take full advantage of my [Delanclip Fusion Pro](https://delanclip.com/product/delanclip-fusion-pro/) on macOS despite the fact that it's currently not officially supported (I've been using it on Windows and it's working perfectly by the way).
 These are the problems I had to overcome on macOS:

 1. When I was looking for it there were no official binaries of the [Opentrack](https://github.com/opentrack/opentrack) application available for macOS.
 There were builds around on the internet but they were very old and lacking important features.
 2. Luckily Opentrack is opensource software and I was able to build a basic version of it myself.
-Getting the most important features to work however was a steep [learning curve](BuildOpentrack.md).
+Getting the most important features to work as well however was a steep and extremely time consuming learning curve.
 3. Once up and running I noticed several problems in the macOS version which I had to fix before it really became useable.
 4. Although the *Delan Cam 1* camera is recognized by macOS out of the box it did not perform well initially.
 I found out that when connecting it to a Mac the initial exposure time settings are not ideal rendering it unusable for IR-Tracking.
 But once the settings are correct it performs very well.
-I've created a little utitily called [DelanCamUtil](https://github.com/matatata/delancamutil) that will put the camera it the correct state.
+I've created a little utitily called [DelanCamUtil](https://matatata.gumroad.com/l/delancamutil) that will put the camera it the correct state.
 5. The opentrack plugin for x-plane needed some improvements and compatibitlity with X-Camera was requested on the X-Plane forums very often.

 I've now come to a point where things have really become useable and enjoyable so I'd like to share this information with the public:

 ## Setup "Delan Cam 1" for IR-Tracking

 If you connect *Delan Cam 1* to a Mac it will not perform optimally on macOS like it does on Windows out of the box.
-I invite you to get the latest release of my [DelanCamUtil](https://github.com/matatata/delancamutil) to fix that.
+Get the latest release of my [DelanCamUtil](https://matatata.gumroad.com/l/delancamutil) to fix that.
 Copy the app to your Applications folder or wherever you like and open it.
 In the system's menu bar on the right you'll then notice a little icon with three dots in the middle.
 It will be solid (like shown in the picture below) if a *Delan Cam 1* camera is connected.
 It'll be hollow otherwise.

 ![](camutil1.png)